 Example: I met to my best friend, Mashal, on Sunday.
 (In this sentence, Mashal and Sunday are proper nouns)

-A common noun is the word used for a class of person, place, or thing (e.g., person, city, and dog).
-Common noun are not capitalized unless used in start of a sentence.
-There are some exception like in poetry where every word of new line is capitalized.
-Some thing that is personified in poetry is also capitalized e.g., “So Nature incites them in their hearts” ( Prologue- Geoffrey Chaucer) here word poetry is personified, therefore it is capitalized.
+A common noun is a type of noun that we use for a class of person, place, or thing (e.g., person, city, and dog).
+We do not capitalize common noun unless used in start of a sentence.
+There are some exception like in poetry where every word of the new line is capitalized.
+Something that is personified in poetry is also capitalized e.g., “So Nature incites them in their hearts” ( Prologue- Geoffrey Chaucer) here word poetry is personified, therefore it is capitalized.

 Example: A person was walking on the road with his black dog.
 (In this sentence, person, road, and dog are common nouns)